 Internet users have access to all the personal data that may be published on the “ouvrirlascience.fr” website.

-Cookies and Internet users’ IP addresses, collected for statistical purposes, are stored for 13 months and then deleted.
+Cookies and the IP addresses of Internet users are collected for statistical purposes and kept for thirteen months then deleted.

-The e-mail addresses of subscribers to newsletters are kept until the Internet user unsubscribes.
+The e-mail addresses of subscribers to the newsletter are kept until users stop their subscriptions

 Data concerning pilots and members of the groups and colleges of the Open Science Committee shall be kept for the duration of the person’s presence in these structures.
 Similarly, data concerning active members of the Open Science Committee shall be kept for as long as the member remains active in the Committee.